krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

     end

 Easy enough.
-Let's add a place to actually trigger this DELETE request from our app.
-How about `app/views/posts/show.html.erb`?
+But we need to actually trigger this DELETE request from our app.
+How about in `app/views/posts/show.html.erb`?

     <%= link_to "Back to all posts", posts_path %>
     <h2><%= @post.title %> (<%= link_to "edit", edit_post_path(@post) %>, <%= link_to "delete", post_path(@post), method: :delete, confirm: "You sure?" %>)</h2>